Human79/macOS-HP-Probook-430-G3-Resources/README.md

 Resources for HP Probook 430 G3 to run macOS
 ============================================

-- Bootloader version:Opencore 0.6.9
+- Bootloader version:Opencore 0.7.0
-- macOS version: macOS Big Sur 11.4 (20F71) Release
+- macOS version: macOS Big Sur 11.4 (20F71) Release and macOS Monterey

 ![Oops!There was supposed to be an image here](https://user-images.githubusercontent.com/84245065/119641431-441a8700-be37-11eb-89f1-d7285bbb917d.png)